Weight gain and quitting smoking

 If you think this won't be enough, you can figure out your current average daily caloric intake and use this as a guideline for weight maintenance after you quit.
 Plan meals and shop ahead at first.
 Stock your kitchen and office with healthy, low-calorie snack foods, such as carrot and celery sticks, air-popped popcorn, dry cereals, or crackers.
 Don't give yourself carte blanche with snack foods, however.
 View them as aids to getting beyond the craving to smoke.
 Other things that you can use to put in your mouth include toothpicks, plastic straws, gum, and hard candy.

 Think about when you normally smoke and decide what you'll do instead.
 For instance, if you always have a cigarette with your coffee, plan to have something else on hand.
 If you find that the nonsmoking causes you to want to eat more at meals, drink a glass of water before and during the meal.
 Chew your food well, eat slowly, and concentrate on how much better food tastes now.
 After a meal is a great time for a cigarette, right?
 Well, then get up and moving right away — wash the dishes, go for a walk, brush your teeth...

 Nicotine addiction can be monumentally difficult to overcome.
 Whatever your reasons for wanting to quit, know that there are many source of assistance.
-To start, your school or office may have smoking cessation groups and/or integrated practices, such as hypnosis.
-If you're at Columbia, you might want to take a look at the Tobacco Cessation Program offered on campus.
-Residents of New York City may also call 311 to request tobacco cessation materials and support.
-If you're a student or staff at another institution, check with your health service — something similar probably exists.
-Elsewhere in the United States, take a look at the Smokefree.gov to locate more information and resources.
+To start, your school or office may have smoking cessation groups and/or integrated practices.
+You might also take a look at the Smokefree.gov to locate more cessation resources.

 Some additional sites that you might want to check out for more information include: